-Young adults aging out of foster care face enormous challenges, especially if they lack the type of family or other adult support that would significantly increase their chances of becoming productive, self-sustaining adults.
+Young adults aging out of foster care or juvenile justice system involvement face enormous challenges, especially if they lack the type of family or other adult support that would significantly increase their chances of becoming productive, self-sustaining adults.
 Family or family-like connections for youth leaving care have been recognized as essential to their healthy development and a successful transition from foster care to adulthood.
-Compounding already daunting challenges, many youth who leave care have suffered physical and/or emotional trauma that further impacts their chances for a healthy transition to independence.
+Compounding already daunting challenges, many youth who leave these systems have suffered physical and/or emotional trauma that further impacts their chances for a healthy transition to independence.

-To complement mentorships, CAMP will build a community of caring individuals, organizations, resources, and services geared at helping them achieve positive life outcomes.
+To complement mentorships, CAMP has built a community of caring individuals, organizations, resources, and services geared at helping them achieve positive life outcomes.
 Our services will include such things as linkage with community resources and services, connections to employment and job training programs, referrals to sources to support housing and social service needs, and information about transition programs available to former foster youth.

 To learn more about becoming a mentor, a volunteer, or a resource for CAMP young adults, visit the “Be a Part of CAMP” page.